ybotman/ybotman.com/src/content/blog/phatic-phrases-how-are-you.md

 **Phatic communication** is about **building connection**—it’s a ritual that acknowledges another person without demanding real depth.
 In some cultures, the go-to question might be “Have you eaten?” or “All good?”—the wording changes, but the *function* stays the same: a quick social handshake.

 ## A Friendly Wrap-Up
-Next time someone asks, “How are you?”—you can decide whether it stays a friendly surface-level prompt or becomes an opening for more.
-Sometimes it’s just a casual hello; sometimes it’s an invitation to peel the onion a bit.
-The beauty is you get to choose how deep you go.
+So, “How are you?”....
+While usually it’s just a casual hello; one mustant crowbar a conversation, but I **love** to use it as an opportunity (on occastion) to peel the onion a bit.
+To stand-out a bit in the answer.
+A giggle or smile or a little deeper connection just may happen.